codepath/android_guides/Using-a-BaseAdapter-with-ListView.md

 ## Using the BaseAdapter

-To use the BaseAdapter with a ListView, a concrete implementation the `BaseAdepter` class that implements the following methods must be created:
+To use the BaseAdapter with a ListView, a concrete implementation the `BaseAdapter` class that implements the following methods must be created:

 * `int getCount()`
 * `Object getItem(int position)`